- About Us

 Finally, we at the Foundation have experience that cannot be found just anywhere.
 We have seen and felt the pain and suffering caused by CJD.
 We have information to share that may be helpful to you and your family.

-For the past five years the CJD Foundation has asked family members to complete a questionnaire about their loved one.
+For the past several years the CJD Foundation has asked family members to complete a questionnaire about their loved one.
 We are the only repository for this information.

 Beginning in September of 2005, family members who have completed the questionnaire will also be asked if the information from it can be shared with the National Prion Disease Pathology Surveillance Center (NPDPSC).
 They will be compiling statistics which, we hope, will provide useful scientific and demographic information.
 If you agree, we will ask you to sign a permission form.